Scarlet Sage Growing and Caring Guide

 If you live in an area without frost, you can also plant scarlet sage in mid-fall.
 The cool temperatures will allow plants to establish a strong root system so they can take off the following spring.

-Growing Scarlet Sage From Seed vs. Transplanting
+Growing From Seed vs. Transplanting

 It is possible to grow scarlet sage from seed or transplants.